 Civilization would be difficult

-Kepler-62e is one of thousands of exoplanet candidates discovered by the Kepler space telescope, whose primary mission between 2009 and 2013 was to seek out exoplanets (especially Earth-like ones) outside of the solar system.
-As of late 2013, NASA was examining new uses for the telescope after the second of the probe's four reaction wheels (pointing devices) failed.
+Kepler-62e is one of thousands of exoplanet candidates discovered by the Kepler space telescope, whose primary mission is to seek out exoplanets (especially Earth-like ones) outside of the solar system.
 [Infographic: NASA's Planet-Hunting Kepler Telescope Explained]

 Kepler-62e and Kepler-62f are two of five potential planets discovered in the Kepler-62 system.
 At the same time, researchers also disclosed two planetary candidates in Kepler-69, including another super-Earth called Kepler-69c.